Table of Contents

 Introduction to Black Nigella Sativa

-Despite its name, black nigella sativa isn’t related to black pepper or other common spices.
-Instead, it belongs to the Ranunculaceae family, which includes other aromatic herbs like fennel and parsley.
+Despite its name, black nigella sativa is not related to black pepper or regular cumin.
+It belongs to the Ranunculaceae family, which includes fennel and parsley.
+The confusion with "black cumin" arises from similar appearances, but they are different plants with distinct properties.

 Practical Tips for Using Black Nigella Sativa